TheSunCat/Minecraft4k-CPP/README.md

 # Minecraft4k-CPP
 Minecraft4k-CPP is a port of the original Minecraft4k-Reversed to C++, so that we are able to leverage both the speed of C++ and mainly the GPU itself for raymarching.<br>
 <br>
-Thus far, it already performs much better than the original game, as long as your GPU is powerful enough.
+Thus far, it already performs much better than the original game, as long as your GPU is powerful enough (make sure it supports OpenGL 4.3 Core).
 However, it hasn't been tested very thoroughly in different machines.<br>
 If you encounter an issue, please let me know by creating an Issue including your PC specs and the beginning of the console output.
 Thanks!<br>
 <br>